zmcddn/coding-interview-guide/README.md

 could be.

-In this repo I'm going to show you how to get started for people who want to switch career or who want to improve on the interviewing technics or revisit the fundamentals.
+In this repo I'm going to show you how to get started for people who want to switch career or who want to improve the interviewing technics or revisit the fundamentals.

 - I'll be giving resources that I learnt
-- I'll be sharing the tips and tricks on how to practice on the algorithms
+- I'll be sharing the tips and tricks on how to practice for the algorithms
 - I'll talk about various areas of software development
-- I'll be sharing the technics for Behavior Questions (BQs)
+- I'll be sharing the technics for answering Behavior Questions (BQs)

 Most importantly, learning is a life long journey, and I'm still learning everyday.
-Hopefully you can learn with me, and I can help people getting into the field more easily or improve their technical abilities.
+Hopefully you can learn with me, and I can help people getting into the field more easily or improving their technical abilities.

 ## Before get started, REMEMBER the following facts